Forensic Psychiatry Fellowship

 Fellowship Eligibility Requirements

 Five fellowship positions are available for each academic year.
 All applicants must have completed an ACGME-accredited general psychiatry residency before entering the program.
+All interested individuals are welcome to apply.
+Students from underrepresented backgrounds, including but not limited to those who identify as Black or African American, Latinx, Native American, Native Pacific Islander, or Native Alaskan, are encouraged to apply.
 We look for mature, motivated physicians who enjoy working with individuals in the public sector.
 We consider factors such as writing ability, research experience, leadership potential, flexible temperament, and career goals.
 We strive for a well-rounded, diverse class of fellows.

 Fellowship Application Process

 Applications are accepted on a rolling basis and continue to be reviewed until all positions are filled.
 We start accepting application materials for the upcoming training year on May 1.
 The Association of Directors of Forensic Psychiatry Fellowships (ADFPF) approved the use of a common application form, which can be accessed at ADFPF.

 We require a core application and three letters of reference.